Avlye/kayumi/README.md

 A fictional and universal language based on *Lah li et* stories.

-This repo is an open-source language definition for Kayumi.

 ## Motivations

 At 7 years old, I had a dream sequence which I call *Lah li et*,